Focus (2015 film): Development

 Focus was written and directed by Glenn Ficarra and John Requa.
 Sleight-of-hand expert Apollo Robbins was hired as a consultant to choreograph the film's pickpocketing sequences.
 The directing duo, along with production designer Beth Mickle, conducted an initial location scouting trip to Buenos Aires, Argentina.
 A subsequent trip with producers Denise Di Novi and Mark Scoon finalized filming locations in the neighborhoods of San Telmo, Puerto Madero, Barracas, Retiro, Recoleta, and Palermo, as well as Ezeiza International Airport and several hotels.

-Editor Neil Smith noted at a 2013 Digital Cinema Society event that a major studio film was being edited entirely on Final Cut Pro X, later identified as Focus, making it one of the largest productions completed using the software.

 Casting

+Will Smith (in 2019) and Margot Robbie (in 2018).

 Will Smith and Margot Robbie were cast in the lead roles, with Smith portraying seasoned con artist Nicky and Robbie as his protégé Jess.
 Rodrigo Santoro, Gerald McRaney, and Adrian Martinez were cast in supporting roles.

+Kristen Stewart was originally cast for the film, but left the project due to her concern with the age gap between her and Smith.

 Filming

 Principal photography began on September 14, 2013, in New Orleans.
 Production then moved to Buenos Aires on November 19, 2013, where it continued for three weeks before wrapping on December 10.
 The final leg of filming took place in New York City, concluding on December 17, 2013.

+The film was the first major Hollywood production edited entirely on Final Cut Pro X.

 Release

 Theatrical release

 Focus was theatrically released in the United States and Germany on February 27, 2015.
 On January 29, 2015, Warner Bros.
-Pictures and IMAX Corporation announced that the film would also be released in IMAX theaters, digitally remastered using IMAX DMR technology.
+Pictures and IMAX Corporation announced that the film would also be released in IMAX theaters, digitally remastered using IMAX format.